Herbert von Dirksen: Ambassador to the Court of St. James's

 In 1938–39, he was German Ambassador at the Court of St. James's, being appointed on 7 April 1938.
 Dirksen's relations with his superior, Foreign Minister Joachim von Ribbentrop, were very poor.
 Dirksen despised Ribbentrop as "an unwholesome, half-comical figure".
-Dirksen wrote his 1950 memoirs Moskau, Tokyo, London: "During my term of office in London, Hitler never once took the trouble of following up on British offers of negotiations, even if only as a pretense.
+Dirksen wrote his 1950 memoirs Moscow, Tokyo, London: "During my term of office in London, Hitler never once took the trouble of following up on British offers of negotiations, even if only as a pretense.
 He never even answered".
 On 24 April 1938, Konrad Henlein, the leader of the Sudeten Heimatfront, which was the largest party representing the ethnic Germans in the Czechoslovak parliament, had announced the Karlsbad programme at a party congress in Karlsbad, Czechoslovakia (modern Karlovy Vary, Czech Republic) demanding wide-ranging autonomy for the Sudetenland while also announcing he was still loyal to Czechoslovakia.
 The German government declared its support for the Karlsbad Programme (which had been secretly drafted in March at a meeting between Hitler and Heinlein), thus beginning the crisis in Central Europe that was to end with the Munich Agreement.
 The apparent moderation of Germany in only demanding autonomy for the Sudetenland masked a sinister purpose, namely to make it appear that Czechoslovakia was the intransigent one in refusing to grant autonomy for the Sudetenland, thus "forcing" Germany to invade.
 Heinlein had promised Hitler that "We must always demand so much that we can never be satisfied".